Hockey Alberta: Junior League History

 Alberta junior teams played against Saskatchewan Hockey Association teams to qualify for the Memorial Cup dating back to 1919.
 The first Alberta junior team to qualify for the Memorial Cup Finals was the Calgary Canadians in 1924.
 The Canadians would win the Memorial Cup in 1926.

 Like the rest of Canada, the junior leagues have developed into various tiers as the number of teams and popularity of ice hockey has grown.
 Today the CHL's Western Hockey League is the top junior level league operating in Alberta.
 Hockey Alberta operates the Alberta Junior Hockey League which was formed in 1963.

+In the 2024–25 season, Hockey Canada and its four western affiliates – BC Hockey, Hockey Alberta, Hockey Saskatchewan and Hockey Manitoba – piloted the Western Canadian Development Model (WCDM).
+Under the WCDM, junior leagues will adopt most of the Western Hockey League rulebook, excluding some sections, and restrictions on 15-year-old affiliate players in the Western Hockey League were loosened.
+Players that will be 18-years of age or older in the calendar year will be allowed to choose whether to use full-face protection or half-face protection, whilst younger players will be required to use full-face protection.

+The WCDM was expanded in the 2025–26 season to include the following rules changes: